-Best of all, yoga at home teaches you to pay attention to your own body, to understand what it needs on any given day and practise in a way that supports you both physically, mentally and emotionally.
+Best of all, yoga at home teaches you to pay attention to your own body, to understand what it needs on any given day and practice in a way that supports you both physically, mentally and emotionally.

 Here are some tips to get you started: